OpenGovIntelligence/json-qb/spec/table-format.md

 # Future Work / Considerations

-- Define how the extension mechanism works.
+- Consider whether we need a more elaborate extension mechanism, with e.g. namespaces etc.

 - Add support for filtering rows